Does My Family Need Family Counseling?

 A peaceful family dynamic is possible

 Online couples therapy or parent counseling can also be beneficial for discussing family concerns related to marriage or couple conflicts.
 A recent study suggests that couples who work with online marriage and family therapists find the format conducive to their feelings in a way that leaves them feeling less judged than in an in-person setting.
-Participants felt that video-based therapy allowed them to focus more intently on the experiential therapeutic process and offered a more meaningful sense of control and comfort than traditional face-to-face therapy.
+Participants perceived that video-based therapy allowed them to focus more intently on the experiential therapeutic process and offered a more meaningful sense of control and comfort than traditional face-to-face therapy.

 The cost of online therapy is typically similar to that of traditional in-person therapy.
 If covered under your health insurance plan or an employee assistance program, you will pay the same as you would for other types of mental health care.
-However, if therapy is not covered by your insurance or employee assistance, online therapy may save you money, as sessions usually cost less due to lower overhead costs.
+However, if therapy is not covered by your health insurance or employee assistance, online therapy may save you money, as sessions usually cost less due to lower overhead costs.
 This may make it a good fit for those who have to pay out of pocket.

 Takeaway